dusjagr/SolarpunkSynth/SolarSynth_digilog/README.md

   - ENIG finish recommended for best aesthetic results

 ## Assembly
-The assembly process is similar to the original SolarpunkSynth.
-Please refer to the main project documentation for detailed soldering instructions.
+While the assembly process is similar to the original SolarpunkSynth, this version includes additional components:
+1. MCP6002 dual op-amp in DFN-8 package
+2. Additional filtering capacitors
+3. Modified resistor values for the op-amp stage

+Please refer to the schematic for detailed component values and connections.

 ## License
 This project is licensed under the CERN Open Hardware License Version 2 - Permissive (CERN-OHL-P v2).